-Today, there are many different types of life insurance policies on the market.
-One of the newest – and most flexible – is indexed universal life.
+One of the newest types of life insurance – and most flexible – is indexed universal life.
 This type of policy is thought by some to offer the “best of both worlds” in that it provides death benefit protection, along with some nice savings and investment features as well.

 How Does Indexed Universal Life Insurance (IUL) Work?